wlush/circulationBiogeography/README.md

 Particle tracking uses [TRACMASS](https://github.com/TRACMASS/Tracmass), with 1/12 deg. global velocity fields (top 36 depth levels) on the native C-grid from the Copernicus Marine Environmental Monitoring Service (CMEMS).
 The code in this repository is divided into 3 directories: particleTracking, populationModeling, and visualization.
-- particleTracking includes files used to set up TRACMASS runs, as well as files used to create connectivity matrices
+- particleTracking includes files for building TRACMASS executables/output and files used to create connectivity matrices
 - populationModeling includes files used to model populations globally and analyze population distributions
 - visualization includes code to replicate figures within the manuscript